Rocky Tuan: Academic career

+Presidency at CUHK

-In 2017, Tuan was appointed as the eighth vice-chancellor and president of the Chinese University of Hong Kong in his native city.
+In 2017, Tuan was appointed as the eighth vice-chancellor and president of the Chinese University of Hong Kong (CUHK).
 He took up the post in January 2018.

-During the 2019–20 Hong Kong protests, he was initially condemned by CUHK students for failing to criticise police excesses, but later won plaudits after an evening-long discussion with them in public and private.
-On 18 October 2019, Tuan released an open letter in which he detailed some of the alleged police abuses that he had heard from his students.
-He called these "serious allegations from a human rights point of view" and urged the police to protect the rights of those arrested.
+During the 2019–20 Hong Kong protests, Tuan was initially condemned by CUHK students for failing to criticise alleged police brutality, but later won plaudits after an evening-long discussion with students in public and private.
+On 18 October 2019, Tuan released an open letter in which he detailed some of the alleged police abuses that he had heard from his students, calling these "serious allegations from a human rights point of view" and urging the police to protect the rights of those arrested.
 He said he would write to Chief Executive Carrie Lam requesting an independent investigation of his students' cases outside existing mechanisms.
 This earned Tuan the condemnation of several police groups, who wrote that CUHK had "reduced itself to a hub of anti-China, Hong Kong independence forces".
-He was named as one of the world's most influential academics by Times Higher Education in December 2019 as he has reached out to students, called for end to violence, and "stood up for his campus and students... despite being criticised by establishment figures".
+Later in December, Times Higher Education subsequently named Tuan as one of the world's most influential academics, citing that he has reached out to students, called for an end to violence, and "stood up for his campus and students [...] despite being criticised by establishment figures".

+Tuan was succeeded as vice-chancellor and president on 8 January 2025, following an earlier resignation.
+He was succeeded by Dennis Lo.